Become a Neurologist: Step-by-Step Career Guide

 Learn how to become a neurologist.
 Research the education requirements, training and licensure information, and experience required for starting a career in neurology.

-Do I Want to Be a Neurologist?
+Should I Become a Neurologist?

-|Key Skills||Strong communication and leadership skills, attention to detail, organizational skills, problem-solving skills, patience, empathy, knowledge of human anatomy and the nervous system.
+Neurologists will need strong communication and leadership skills, attention to detail, organizational skills, problem-solving skills, patience, empathy, and knowledge of human anatomy and the nervous system.
 According to the U.S. Bureau of Labor Statistics (BLS), the average salary for all other physicians and surgeons, including neurologists, was $197,700 as of May 2015.

 During the junior year of an undergraduate program, aspiring neurologists must take and pass the Medical College Admission Test (MCAT).
 This exam allows medical schools to evaluate an applicant's training and knowledge through a skills assessment and a set of multiple-choice questions.
-Then they must submit their applications through an online service administered by the Association of American Medical Colleges (AAMC) and the American Association of Colleges of Osteopathic Medicine (AACOM).
+They then must submit their applications through an online service administered by the Association of American Medical Colleges (AAMC) and the American Association of Colleges of Osteopathic Medicine (AACOM).

 Aspiring neurologists are required to earn a Doctor of Medicine degree by attending medical school.
 Most medical school programs last four years, with the first two years typically covering the basics of human anatomy and physiology.
 Courses may also delve into nutrition, immunology and ethics.
 During their third and fourth years, med students usually receive clinical training and participate in a clerkship that covers medical specializations, like family medicine, neurology or radiology.